 Although the curtains are made from polyester, they’re woven in a way that creates a subtle floral pattern.
 Furthermore, they’re also very soft, which is always a benefit when it comes to sound absorption.
 Additionally, since these are also blackout curtains, they will block 97% of light from reaching the fenced-off area and even act as thermal insulation.

 Unlike all of the other products I’ve talked about, these Warm Home Designs curtains actually come in pairs of two panels.
-The manufacturer makes their double-pane curtains in 5 sizes, and they also make 6 single-panel sizes as well.
-The single-panel curtains are all 4.5 feet wide by 5.3, 7, 8, and 9 feet long.
-As for the double-panel ones, the smallest are 3 x 7 feet per panel, while the largest can cover whole walls at 9 x 9 feet per panel.
+The manufacturer makes their double-pane curtains in 3 sizes, and they also make single-panel sizes as well.
+The double-panel curtains are all 9 feet wide by 8.3, 9, and 10 feet long.

 As usual, the price goes up with the size.
 However, wall-to-wall coverage is still under $80, and the least expensive curtain is only about $20.